cancervariants/fusion-representation/docs/source/information_model.rst

 Genomic Location
 ################

-A genomic location is defined by a chromosomal reference sequence, a start coordinate, and an end coordinate.
+A genomic location is a specialized case of a :ref:`sequence-location`, with the reference sequence identifier constrained to those representing chromosomal reference sequences associated with a genome assembly.
-Reference sequences should be versioned and associated with a genome assembly.
-In gene fusions, these are often used to represent the inter-residue location at which a fusion junction occurs.
+In gene fusions, genomic locations are often used to represent the inter-residue location at which a fusion junction occurs.
 They may also be used to specify the location of regulatory elements or templated linker sequence.

+.. _sequence-location:

+Sequence Location
+#################

+A sequence location is defined by a reference sequence, a start coordinate, and an end coordinate.
+Reference sequences should be versioned.

 .. note:: The coordinates indicated here are not described inherently as residue or inter-residue, 0-based or 1-based.
           Omission on this point is intentional, see the `associated Discussion at GitHub